Bitcoin split in two, here's what that means

-All eyes are on bitcoin this week as it's expected to split in two.
+All eyes were on bitcoin on Tuesday as the digital currency split in two.

 After ongoing debates over how to scale the digital currency called bitcoin, some people have decided to make an entirely new currency called Bitcoin Cash.